Asian Journal of Social Psychology

 Authors publishing in the Journal will be asked to sign a Copyright Transfer Agreement.
 In signing the form it is assumed that authors have obtained permission to use any copyrighted or previously published material.
 Any previously published material which appears in the article must be credited appropriately, and permission must be granted by the copyright holder to reproduce any images and tables.
 Permission must have been granted in writing for the use of all published tests.
 Permission may be given by the author if the test is unpublished or purchased from the test publisher if the test is published.
 Please be aware that in the case of purchased tests, you may be required to complete a test purchaser qualifications form prior to being granted copyright permission.
 Authors are directed to Wiley’s Publication Ethics Guidelines for more details.
 All authors must read and agree to the conditions outlined in the form, and must sign the form or agree that the corresponding author can sign on their behalf.
 Articles cannot be published until a signed form has been received.

-Authors should declare any financial support or relationships that may pose conflict of interest (e.g. where research into the psychometric properties of a test is funded by the commercial publishers of that test).
+Authors should declare any financial support or relationships that may pose conflict of interest.
 Such declarations should appear in the Covering Letters and in the manuscript under Acknowledgements.

 STYLE OF MANUSCRIPT

 Manuscripts should follow the style of the American Psychological Association (6th edition).
 The normal length for Short Notes and Regular Articles is 4000 words and 8000 words respectively, including references, tables and figures.
 Please state the number of words in your manuscript on its front page.
 Each manuscript must contain an abstract of approximately 200-250 words.

 All articles published by the Journal will be in English.
 Authors may NO LONGER submit their manuscripts in Chinese, Japanese or Korean.